ONLYOFFICE/DocSpace/web/ASC.Web.Storybook/stories/input/password/README.md

 Depending on screen width of device, input will change location of elements.

 When setting focus to input, tooltip will be shown with progress in fulfilling conditions specified in settings.
 When unfocused, tooltip disappears.

+You can apply all the parameters of the InputBlock component to the component.

 #### Usage